-At £9.0m, net cash flow from operating activities was very strong compared to the £2.5m net cash flow from operating activities in 2020.
-However, a large amount of this is due to deferred capital grants received which will be paid out in 2021-22 as the projects are completed.
-Depreciation in 2021 was higher due to the higher value of assets on the balance sheet and some accelerated depreciation on intangible assets.
+At £6.2m, net cash flow from operating activities was very strong even when compared to the £9.0m net cash flow from operating activities in 2021.
+In 2021 around £3m of cash received was due to deferred capital grants received which will be paid out in 2022-23 as the projects are completed.
+Depreciation in 2022 was similar to 2021 due to a re-evaluation of the useful economic lifetimes of buildings as a result of major investments in new and existing buildings.
+Assets transferred to the college on merger with Cadbury were re-assessed as were new buildings on the Cadbury site.

 The size of the college's total borrowing provides a reasonable cushion between the total cost of servicing debt and operating cashflow.
-Bank interest of £240k (2020: £266k) is covered comfortably by net operating cash flows of £9.0m.
+Bank interest of £235k (2021: £250k) is covered comfortably by net operating cash flows of £6.2m.